 However, sometime after their first child was born, my grandfather changed his name to sound less Jewish.
 Therefore, the remaining children have a different surname.

-Christine says it’s difficult to research their Irish/French/Italian family history without knowing this information.
-She is correct.
+Christine says it’s difficult to research their Irish/French/Italian family history without this information, and she is correct.

 The only thing I would do to make this story more compelling is to wrap these details into a chronological sharing of the story rather than a two-paragraph summary.